blended-insights/carver/apps/web/docs/COMPONENTS.md

-# Carver Watcher Dashboard Component Documentation
+# Carver Dashboard Component Documentation

-This document provides detailed information about the components used in the Carver Watcher Dashboard.
+This document provides detailed information about the components used in the Carver Dashboard.

 ## Layout Component